SalieriC/SUCC/documentation/succ-api.md

 This is why SUCC adds its own function to be used by developers which covers both problems for ease of use.
 It can be called like this:
 > succ.apply_status(actorOrToken, 'conditionName', boolean<sub>opt</sub>)
 - `actorOrToken` is the actor or token you want the condition to apply to.
+It also accepts the ID of an actor or token if that's all you have.
 - `'conditionName'` is the name of the condition you want to apply, i.e. `'shaken'`.
 - `boolean`is optional.
 If not passed, the function will always add the effect (unless it is already present in which case it does nothing).
 If `false` is passed, it will remove the effect if present and do nothing if not, passing `true` will work the same as without passing it.

 ### Toggle Conditions
 This is closer to the way FVTT core works but doesn't need the full effect to be passed.
 > succ.toggle_status(actorOrToken, 'conditionName', boolean<sub>opt</sub>)
 - `actorOrToken` is the actor or token you want the condition to apply to.
+It also accepts the ID of an actor or token if that's all you have.
 - `'conditionName'` is the name of the condition you want to apply, i.e. `'shaken'`.
 - `boolean`is optional.
 If not passed, the function will *toggle* the effect (remove if present, add if not).
 If `false` is passed, it will remove the effect if present and do nothing if not, passing `true` will work the same as without passing it.